 - Played straight in the episode "Time of Death"; wanting to pay for a medical treatment for his dying sister is what motivates William Tockman (the Clock King) into committing a series of bank robberies.

 - This is Rowd's motivation in Suikoden II to join the ranks of The Caligula Luca Blight's Quirky Miniboss Squad.

-- In Fire Emblem: The Blazing Sword, Dorcas joins up with a group of bandits to earn money for medicine for his Ill Girl wife.
+- In Fire Emblem: The Blazing Sword'', Dorcas joins up with a group of bandits to earn money for the medicine his Ill Girl wife needs.
 Fortunately, Lyn is there to straighten him out.

 - In Radiant Dawn, Heather steals medicine for her mom.

 - In Fire Emblem Awakening, Holland joins some bandits to get enough money to take care of his heavily pregnant wife.
-You must keep the guy alive to recruit a certain girl who is also press-ganged by the bandits and whom he struck a friendship of sorts with: Cordelia's Kid from the Future, Severa.
+The player must keep the guy alive to recruit a certain girl who is also press-ganged by the bandits and whom he struck an Odd Friendship with: Cordelia's Kid from the Future, Severa.